microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 Customer Truth
 </h2>
 We’ve prioritized this accelerator based on customer signal and have created these assets to continue to address customer use cases.

-Stay tuned for win stories

-(OR)

-This accelerator has been successful with over 5 customer across 2 industries.